|

 Chinese people and provides insights in their lives that

 official reports - even journalists - can rarely capture.
-Her

 story culminates in the events surrounding Mao's funeral, and